project-open-data/project-open-data.github.io/whitepapers/type-transaction-code.md

 * Other form of financial assistance
 * Contract

 Some data users are only interested in these general types.
 Currently there is no single element that corresponds to these general types.
 This categorization is determined to be procurement if the award is reported through Federal Procurement Data System-Next Generation (FPDS-NG).
 If the award is reported through the Award Submission Portal (ASP) using the FAADS+ format, the Type of Assistance field below is used.
 This paper does not propose a new data element required to identify a Federal contract, loan, grant, or other award type, but rather recommends a stratification for display purposes.
+OMB and Treasury are currently working with agencies to design the future reporting architecture which will adhere to this practice and not require a new data element.

 ###Award Type –
 this level provides more information about the specific type of award used (for financial assistance: “Type of Assistance”; for procurement: “Transaction Information” and “Type of Procurement Instrument”)